 Union membership is voluntary.
-It is unlawful to discriminate against employees or prospective employees due to their union membership status.
+It is unlawful to discriminate against employees or prospective employees due to whether or not they decide to join a union.

-Under current law, employees may only strike, and employers may only lock-out employees, in relation to collective bargaining for a CA which will bind the employees concerned (provided that at least 40 days have passed since the bargaining was initiated), or in some other strictly limited situations (e.g. relating to health and safety).
+Under current law, employees may only strike, and employers may only lockout employees, in relation to bargaining for a CA which will bind the employees concerned and at least 40 days have passed since the bargaining was initiated, or in some other strictly limited situations (e.g. relating to health and safety).
 Strike action in response to a dispute under an existing (non-expired) CA, sympathy strikes, or political strikes are unlawful.